swiftlang/swift/docs/SIL.rst

 - function: @function <-- the current function
             @function[uint] <-- function at index ``uint``
             @function[name] <-- function named ``name``
-- block: @block <-- the first block
+- block: @block <-- the block containing the test_specification instruction
          @block[uint] <-- the block at index ``uint``
          @{function}.{block} <-- the indicated block in the indicated function
          Example: @function[foo].block[2]